afrojet/seed/README.md

 ### dev setup:
-* `git clone git@github.com:buildingenergy/seed-core.git`
+* `git clone git@github.com:buildingenergy/seed.git`
-* install Postgres 9.3 and memcached or redis for cache
+* install Postgres 9.3 and redis for cache and message broker
 * use a virtualenv if desired
 * create a `local_untracked.py` in the `BE/settings` folder and add CACHE and DB config (example `local_untracked.py.dist`)
 * `export DJANGO_SETTINGS_MODULE=BE.settings.dev`